kupad/ntuple-classifier/README.md

 # N-tuple Classifier

 Here I use the N-tuple Classifier to classify handwritten images of numbers (0-9) using the MNIST handwritten digit data.
-Executing the program will train a classifier, and print a confusion matrix using the testing data.
+The program will train the classifier using the training data, test the performance using the test data, and then summarize performance with a confusion matrix and will print out the accuracy.

 ## Requirements

 To run, you will need to install the [numpy](https://numpy.org/) and [numba](https://numba.pydata.org/) packages.
+This is for performance.

 You'll also need the [MNIST data](http://yann.lecun.com/exdb/mnist/), a copy of which I've checked into this repository.